by Minkyung Choi

 (The order is important)

-(If the 2 shapes have a differing number of points go in the options and uncheck Check topology.)
+If the 2 shapes have a differing number of vertices go into the options and uncheck Check topology.

 You may delete the second Sphere.